JetBrains/RiderSourceCodeAccess/README.md

 # How to add this plugin manually (not recommened)
 ## How to add to Game project
-1. Go to ["Releases" page](https://github.com/JetBrains/RiderSourceCodeAccess/releases) and download version of plugin for your version of Unreal Engine;
+1. Get the source code of the [master branch](https://github.com/JetBrains/RiderSourceCodeAccess/archive/refs/heads/master.zip);
 2. Unzip `RiderSourceCodeAccess.zip` to `RiderSourceCodeAccess` folder;
 3. Copy `RiderSourceCodeAccess` folder to `{GameProjectRoot}/Plugins/Developer`;
   a.
 If `{GameProjectRoot}/Plugins/Developer` does not exist, create it;